-Notes: Table 10 displays PSC data from all fisheries in the Central and Western GOA, including fisheries not included in Tables 7 and 8, and including PSC data from the Central GOA Rockfish Program fisheries.
-Confidentiality requirements may limit the ability for NMFS to release data on PSC use that is more narrowly defined to specific target fisheries.
-Additional versions of this document will provide additional detail if possible.
+Notes: Table 10 displays PSC data from all fisheries in the Central and Western GOA, including fixed-gear and fisheries not included in Tables 7 and 8.
+Table 10 includes PSC data from the Central GOA Rockfish Program fisheries.
+Confidentiality requirements limit NMFS's ability to release PSC that is more narrowly defined to specific target fisheries.